 Implementation Scenario

-When an administrator wants to add an application to one of his security groups, he needs to accept a manifest of the application.
-When he accepts the manifest, its contents digest will be encoded in a new identity certificate.
+This section describes the steps to generate the application manifest.
+Once the manifest is accepted, its contents digest will be encoded in a new identity certificate.

 The security manager discovers the remote application through the NotifyConfig signal.

-The admin adds the application to one of his security groups.

 The security manager retrieves the manifest template of the application.

 Using the manifest template, the security manager starts the manifest building process.

-The security manager contacts a pre-defined server via HTTPS to retrieve the human readable description of the interfaces and presents them to the admin.
+The security manager contacts a server via HTTPS to retrieve the human readable description of the interfaces and presents them to the admin.
+Note that the HTTPS server location is not yet defined.

 The admin accepts (or rejects) the description of the manifest.
 When the admin rejects the manifest, the application will not receive a manifest.